clokep/relapse/docs/ancient_architecture_notes.md

 query running at a time, making it a lot easier to do things in a safe manner.

-The queries are located in the `synapse.persistence.transactions` module, and the table information in the `synapse.persistence.tables` module.
+The queries are located in the `relapse.persistence.transactions` module, and the table information in the `relapse.persistence.tables` module.